pykeen/pykeen/README.rst

 Installation |pypi_version| |python_versions| |pypi_license|
 ------------------------------------------------------------
-1. ``pykeen`` can be installed with the following commands:
+``pykeen`` can be installed with the following command:

 .. code-block:: sh

-    python3 -m pip install git+https://github.com/SmartDataAnalytics/PyKEEN.git@master
+    pip install pykeen

-2. or in editable mode with:
+Alternatively, it can be installed from the source for development with:

 .. code-block:: sh

     $ git clone https://github.com/SmartDataAnalytics/PyKEEN.git pykeen
     $ cd pykeen
-    $ python3 -m pip install -e .
+    $ pip install -e .

 Usage
 -----